Filing an Appeal

 Absolute Total Care may extend the timeframe to resolve a standard or an expedited appeal up to 14 calendar days if you or your authorized representative request an extension, or Absolute Total Care can demonstrate that there is a need for additional information that is in the your best interest.
 You will be notified in writing of the reason for the additional time to resolve the issue.

-If an extension is made to your grievance, we will contact you and your provider promptly by phone to let you know of our decision.
+If an extension is made to your appeal, we will contact you and your provider promptly by phone to let you know of our decision.
 We will also send you a letter within two calendar days that includes the reason for the extension and your right to file a grievance if you disagree with our decision.

 Your appeal will be reviewed by a medical director or appropriately licensed professional who was not involved in the prior decision, does not report to the prior decision-maker, and will make the final decision for your appeal request.